mortn/geoipupdater/README.md

-geoipupdater
+MaxMind GeoLite Country updater
 ============

-Python script for updating Maxmind GeoIP Country database
+Python script for periodically updating your local copy of Maxmind GeoLiteCountry database.

-Can easily be altered to update any other file.
+Based on Python Requests.

-Uses python requests.
+Can quite easily be change to handle update any other file.